-Fairfax County Public Schools (FCPS) has successfully completed the month-long return of students and staff to in-person learning and is announcing that it will be returning to five days a week of in-person learning in the fall.
+Fairfax County Public Schools (FCPS) will be returning to five days a week of in-person learning in the fall.

-More than 109,000 students will have returned for in-person learning, while keeping in-school COVID-19 transmission rates low.
+More than 109,000 students have returned for in-person learning, while keeping in-school COVID-19 transmission rates low.

 With the success of the spring return to school effort, FCPS is planning to return all students to five days a week in-person in the fall.